Table of contents

 Smith and Wesson 43c

 At only 11.5 ounces the Smith and Wesson 43c is incredibly light and slightly smaller than the Ruger LCR.
 It holds 8 rounds instead of 9 but if you’re looking for the lightest possible revolver then this gun is it.
 It includes a front XS dot sight so it is fairly easy to pick the front sight up.
 If you don’t plan to dry fire this would be my top pick in the category just due to a couple of ounces saved over the Ruger LCR 22.
+The S&W 43c may be the best concealed carry revolver for you.

 - The 43c is extremely lightweight making it really easy to carry